 Remember that if you complete a motorcycle safety course or the Drivers’ Education course properly, no test will be difficult for you including the written test; barring a few questions that can be a bit tricky.
 But if you are a motorcycle enthusiast who is serious about riding a motorcycle on public streets and highways, then you must have paid full attention in your class to have answers to all those questions.

-Now that you know everything you need to get a motorcycle driving license in Texas, what are you waiting for?
+Now that you know everything on how to get a motorcycle license in Texas, what are you waiting for?
 Go out and ride with an unrestricted motorcycle license!